Mindsaver/vue3_firebase_auth/README.md

 This is a template for creating vue3 login/register via firebase-auth and using firestore to store some custom data.
 Additional this page can be hosted via firebase hosting.
-The app using the newest firebase version and we are using the Vue 3 [SFC `<script setup>`](https://v3.vuejs.org/api/sfc-script-setup.html) syntax
+The app uses the newest firebase sdk version and the Vue 3 [SFC `<script setup>`](https://v3.vuejs.org/api/sfc-script-setup.html) syntax.

 # setup